dizballanze/planner/README.md

 ## TODO:

+-  [ ] Refactor all dimension arrows to markers
 -  [ ] Move some features from `Figure` class to mixins
 -  [ ] Size autodetection (using scales)
 -  [ ] Improve tests